 Can you vacuum fleas out of carpet?

-Well, the first step in getting rid of fleas from rugs and carpets, is to use a vacuum cleaner that has a powerful suction.
+Well, the first step in getting rid of fleas from rugs and carpets is to use a vacuum cleaner that has a powerful suction.
 Clean the carpets and rugs with the vacuum cleaner daily.
 Use disposable dust bags for your vacuum cleaners.
+A vacuum cleaner with Hepa filtration would be the ideal choice as these don’t reciruculate what they suck up.
 Once the dust is collected, seal it and remove it from your home.
 The fleas go inside the dust bag and the disposable dust bag goes inside the thrash can out side.

 It’s not easy to remove the larvae from rugs and carpets by vacuum cleaning.
 The vacuum cleaner easily picks up eggs and adult fleas, but the larvae cling to the carpet and don’t come out easily.
 The next option is shampooing the carpet, because it can remove the larvae.